NellisLabs/channelci/README.md

 ### Just some stuff for devs or people working on it to remember:
 - Object Types:
     - All types *should* have a respective db table to go along with them
-    - 0: Pipeline
+    - 0: Project
-    - 1: Repository
+    - 1: Pipeline